Medicare Hospital Fund Runs Out in 2026

 What Does the Medicare Warning Mean for Consumers and Hospitals?

 Required changes are significant.
-The report notes that for the Hospital trust fund to remain solvent throughout the 75-year projection period, the standard 2.90 percent payroll tax could be immediately increased to 3.72%.
-A second option is to reduce expenditures to hospitals and nursing homes by 17 percent.
+The report notes that for the Hospital trust fund to remain solvent throughout the 75-year projection period, the standard 2.90 percent payroll tax could be immediately increased to 3.81%.
+A second option is to reduce expenditures to hospitals and nursing homes by 19 percent.
 Neither sounds very attractive.
+And both options are more drastic than what was calculated last year.
 The government’s “alternative scenario” which projects higher costs for Medicare beneficiaries, is even more bleak.
-To fix the hospital fund in the alternative scenario, the payroll tax would need an immediate hike to 4.61% or a decrease in expenditure levels of 30 percent.
+To fix the hospital fund in the alternative scenario, the payroll tax would need an immediate hike to 4.64% or cut expenditures and payments for health care by 30 percent.

-US Treasury Secretary Steven Mnuchin tried to calm fears and reassure the public that Medicare is secure.
+When last year’s report declared the hospital fund’s demise in 2026, US Treasury Secretary Steven Mnuchin tried to calm fears and reassure the public that Medicare is secure.
 Given the pervasive and passionate public support for Medicare, such reassurance is reasonable.
 However, Mnuchin went on to say, “The Medicare Hospital Insurance program is on track to meet its obligations to beneficiaries well into the next decade.”
-That’s a bit of a stretch given Medicare’s hospital program is completely bankrupt in eight years.
-According to the report’s projections it’s already losing money (estimated at $5.2 billion loss for 2018).
-By 2021, losses mount to $10B and skyrocket until the fund’s demise in 2026.
+That was a bit of a stretch given Medicare’s hospital program is completely bankrupt in less than 10 years.
+The 2019 report explains that the hospital fund is already losing money (estimated at $1.6 billion loss for 2018).
+By 2022, losses mount to $25B and skyrocket until the fund’s demise in 2026.
 True, the government can meet its obligations to about 2025, but after that, it reneges on its promises.

 Two Things Consumers Can Do to Help Fix Medicare